-In 2022, we will be contributing to the development of the Catholic School Broken Bay -Towards 2025 Strategic Plan which will have as its focus various strategies to improve, student achievement, evangelisation and catechesis, and professional learning to improve teaching.
+In 2023, we will be contributing to the development of the Catholic School Broken Bay -Towards 2025 Strategic Plan which will have as its focus various strategies to improve, student achievement, evangelisation and catechesis, and professional learning to improve teaching.
 We will further develop our whole school literacy strategy by engaging with an export consultant to model new subject-specific literacy pedagogy.
 We will continue to encourage students to have a growth mindset by identifying the factors that impact our students' motivation and engagement.
-A significant factor impacting student achievement is attendance which the College will promote to the community through the 'Every Day Matters' campaign.
+Middle leaders and executive have been working with Linda Bendikson, a consult on leading school improvement.
+The work completed has seen an increase in skill and confidence to analyse data, and work with teams to identify areas of improvement.
+The concept of quick wins to track improvement has been a significant learning and increased the engagement of whole school improvement goals.
+A significant factor impacting student achievement is attendance which the College will promote to the community through the 'Every Day Matters' campaign designed by the Catholic Schools Broken Bay.
 Finally, we will be continuing our environmental sustainability plans, as subjects attempt to authentically include these themes in their teaching programs.